 Each entry in most SQLite tables (except for WITHOUT ROWID tables) has a unique 64-bit signed integer key called the "rowid".
 The rowid is always available as an undeclared column named ROWID, OID, or _ROWID_ as long as those names are not also used by explicitly declared columns.
 If the table has a column of type INTEGER PRIMARY KEY then that column is another alias for the rowid.

-If an INSERT occurs within a trigger or within a virtual table method, then this routine will return the rowid of the inserted row as long as the trigger or virtual table method is running.
-But once the trigger or virtual table method ends, the value returned by this routine reverts to what it was before the trigger or virtual table method began.
+If an INSERT occurs within a trigger then this routine will return the rowid of the inserted row as long as the trigger is running.
+Once the trigger program ends, the value returned by this routine reverts to what it was before the trigger was fired.

 An INSERT that fails due to a constraint violation is not a successful INSERT and does not change the value returned by this routine.
 Thus INSERT OR FAIL, INSERT OR IGNORE, INSERT OR ROLLBACK, and INSERT OR ABORT make no changes to the return value of this routine when their insertion fails.
 When INSERT OR REPLACE encounters a constraint violation, it does not fail.
 The INSERT continues to completion after deleting rows that caused the constraint problem so INSERT OR REPLACE will always change the return value of this interface.

 For the purposes of this routine, an INSERT is considered to be successful even if it is subsequently rolled back.

 This function is accessible to SQL statements via the last_insert_rowid() SQL function.

 If a separate thread performs a new INSERT on the same database connection while the sqlite3_last_insert_rowid() function is running and thus changes the last insert rowid, then the value returned by sqlite3_last_insert_rowid() is unpredictable and might not equal either the old or the new last insert rowid.